AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 ### Mathematical Truth

-For some systems, the sets of expressions $x_{i}$ can be interpreted as being intended to be "true" expressions.
+For some systems, the expressions in sets $x_{i}$ can be interpreted as being intended to be "true".

 ### Paradoxes